 One of the richest people on earth is also one of the least likely to spend his money on appearing wealthy.
 Warren Buffett is famous for living in the same house he bought in 1958 and driving a reasonably priced car; his latest is a 2014 Cadillac XTS, which is a savvy investment in a way.
 His last Cadillac sold at a charity auction for more than $120,000 (about $110,000 more than the Blue Book value).
 Buffett is known for his generosity, and has given away millions from his fortune.

 You might not guess it by looking at his famous car collection, but Jay Leno has made a life-long habit out of holding two jobs and spending only the money he makes from one.
-All the money he earned from hosting "The Jay Leno Show" and "The Tonight Show" went to savings.
+All the money he earned from hosting "The Jay Leno Show" and "The Tonight Show" went to savings, and he has an estimate net worth of $350 million.
 He lives off the income he makes from comedy acts and other jobs.

 Her years as a TV anchor made Katie Couric a household name and wealthy to the tune of tens of millions, but that doesn't mean she's forgotten the money-saving lessons learned from her mother.
 In an interview with Woman's Day magazine, she said, "Matt Lauer used to tell me that when I opened my wallet, moths flew out.
 That's funny but not 100 percent true.
 The joke implies I'm cheap, but really I'm just frugal."
 Couric regularly packed a brown bag lunch for work and said much of the fancy clothing or jewelry she wore was borrowed.
 But she is generous and has no qualm giving money to charity or spending it on friends and family.

-A lifestyle expert and regular on many TV shows, Evette Rios hosted the show "Freestyle," which was all about redecorating and reorganizing one's home without making any purchases.
+A lifestyle expert with a net worth of $14 million and a regular on many TV shows, Evette Rios hosted the show "Freestyle," which was all about redecorating and reorganizing one's home without making any purchases.
 She told Parade magazine that she thinks it's wasteful to buy new things if functional used things are available.
-Rios is also the national spokesperson for -- and a regular shopper at -- Goodwill Industries.
+Rios is also the national spokesperson for and a regular shopper at — Goodwill Industries.

-One of NFL Network's 2013 players of the year, Alfred Morris is a running back for the Washington Redskins.
-With his $3.5 million contract, he should have no trouble affording a new car.
-But he chooses to stick with the 1991 Mazda 626, nicknamed "Bentley," that he bought in college for $2.
+One of NFL Network's 2013 players of the year, Alfred Morris, currently a free agent, was a running back for the Washington Redskins and Dallas Cowboys.
+With his $3.5 million contract, he should have had no trouble affording a new car.
+But he chose to stick with the 1991 Mazda 626, nicknamed "Bentley," that he bought in college for $2.

-In "New Girl," Jess' salary as a school teacher doesn't provide much spending money.
-Zooey Deschanel makes plenty in real life ($125,000 for each episode) but she sticks to a modest budget.
+In "New Girl," Jess' salary as a school teacher didn't provide much spending money.
+Zooey Deschanel made plenty in real life ($125,000 for each episode) but she sticks to a modest budget despite an estimated net worth of $18 million.
 As she told InStyle magazine, "Style isn't when you buy yourself the most expensive things.
 It's being creative and able to put together what you've collected."

 Unlike her on-screen character Carrie Bradshaw, Sarah Jessica Parker leads a frugal life.
 She told The New York Times that her frugal mindset stems from her childhood, when her parents struggled to make ends meet while raising eight children.

 An iconic actor known for his generosity, Leonardo Dicaprio has helped raise tens of millions of dollars for charitable causes and has donated millions of his own.
-Although he does own a multimillion-dollar island, the actor flies commercial airliners and has driven mainly a Toyota Prius.
+Although he does own a multimillion-dollar island and an estimated net worth of $245 million, the actor flies commercial airliners and has driven mainly a Toyota Prius.
 He does have other cars, which are pricier but still electric: a Fisker Karma and Tesla Roadster.